 - 1. Kuryr

 - This is a Neutron network plugin for Docker network model, which is not directly supported in Kubernetes.
 Kuryr can provide CNI interface, but Stackube also requires tenant aware network management which is not included in Kuryr.
-We will evaluate and propose our multi-tenant model to kuryr-kubernetes as a long term effort, then we can move to use kuryr-kubernetes as the default network plugin.

 - 2. Fuxi

-• This is a Cinder volume plugin for Docker volume model, which is not supported in latest CRI based Kubernetes (using k8s volume plugin for now, and soon CSI).
-Also, Stackube prefers a "block-device to Pod" mode in volume plugin when HyperContainer runtime is enabled, which is not supported in Fuxi.
+- This is a Cinder volume plugin for Docker volume model, which is not supported in latest CRI based Kubernetes (using k8s volume plugin for now, and soon CSI).
+Also, Stackube prefers a "block-device to Pod" mode in volume plugin when HyperContainer runtime is enabled, which is not supported in Fuxi. - 3.
+K8s-cloud-provider - This is a "Kubernetes on OpenStack" integration which requires full functioning OpenStack deployment. - 4.
+Zun - This is a OpenStack API container service, while Stackube exposes well-known Kubernetes API and does not require full OpenStack deployment.

-3. K8s-cloud-provider

-• This is a "Kubernetes on OpenStack" integration which requires full functioning OpenStack deployment.

-4. Zun

-This is a OpenStack API container service, while Stackube exposes well-known Kubernetes API and does not require full OpenStack deployment.